microsoft/net-offloads/qeo.md

 This section is not directly about QEO, but provides context on an existing offload with which there may be interactions.

-Today MsQuic uses USO to send a batch of UDP datagrams in a single syscall.
+Today, MsQuic uses USO to send a batch of UDP datagrams in a single syscall.
 On Windows, it first calls `getsockopt` with option `UDP_SEND_MSG_SIZE` to query for support of USO, and then calls `setsockopt` with `UDP_SEND_MSG_SIZE` to tell the USO provider the MTU size to use to split a buffer into multiple datagrams.
 Once the MTU has been set, QUIC calls `WSASendMsg` with a buffer (or a chain of buffers according to `WSASendMsg` gather semantics) containing multiple datagrams.
 The kernel creates a large UDP datagram from this buffer and posts it to the NDIS miniport, which breaks down the large datagram into a set of MTU-sized datagrams.

 Windows USO spec: https://learn.microsoft.com/en-us/windows-hardware/drivers/network/udp-segmentation-offload-uso-